robstave/angular2-training/session-one/page2.md

 Now we have the _NG_ cli command.

-Again, if you were so inclined, you could install this locally to lock into a particular version.
+Again, if you were so inclined, you could install this locally to lock into a particular version...but you probibly want this global.

+Use the cli to create the project.
+Create a new directory to work in.
+It will create a subdirectory with your project.

 ```bash
 ng new my-project